This page shows you how to localize the docs for a different language.

 Teams must merge localized content into the same release branch from which the content was sourced.
-For example, a development branch sourced from release-1.13 must be based on release-1.13.
+For example, a development branch sourced from release-1.14 must be based on release-1.14 .

 An approver must maintain a development branch by keeping it current with its source branch and resolving merge conflicts.
 The longer a development branch stays open, the more maintenance it typically requires.
 Consider periodically merging development branches and opening new ones, rather than maintaining one extremely long-running development branch.

-While only approvers can merge pull requests, anyone can open a pull request for a new development branch.
+While only approvers can open a new development branch and merge pull requests, anyone can open a pull request for a new development branch.
 No special permissions are required.